From the Holy Grail to the Holy City

 1. Allen Duston, O.P., and Roberto Zagnoli, Saint Peter and the Vatican, (Virginia, 2003), p.
 92.

-2. Michael M. Winter, Saint Peter and the Popes, (Baltimore, 1960), p.104, quoting from Jocelyn Toynbee and John Ward Perkins, The Shrine of Saint Peter and the Vatican Excavations, (London, 1956).
+2. Jocelyn Toynbee, John Ward Perkins, The Shrine of Saint Peter and the Vatican Excavations, (London, 1956), p.
+154

 There is also the English version History of Rome and the popes in the Middle Ages, tr.
 Luigi Cappadelta, (New York, 1975).